 EEO is a legally required set of standards designed to ensure all employment policies, processes, and decisions provide equal opportunity and are free of discrimination for all applicants and employees.
 While affirmative action contains very specific requirements, EEO is a broad principle-based requirement that everyone involved in the university’s employment processes must work to advance.

-Affirmative Action, EEO, and Diversity
+Affirmative Action, EEO, and Shared Values

 As part of our Shared Values Initiative, the university has identified the shared values of Diversity and Innovation and Inclusion and Equity.
 These values ground all of the university’s diversity, equity, and inclusion work.
 This work is supported by several university offices as well as the contributions of all members of our Buckeye Community.
 Affirmative action and EEO are legally required practices that help us to uphold our shared institutional values in the employment context and ensure that all employment processes and decisions are not discriminatory.